chinmaymk/aikit/docs/guide/getting-started.md

 # Getting Started

-So, you've decided to wrangle some AI models.
-Excellent choice.
-AIKit is here to make your life easier.
-Think of it as a universal translator for OpenAI, Anthropic, and Google Gemini.
-You speak once, they all understand.
-Mostly.
+So you want to pilot some LLMs?
+Good call.
+AIKit gets you from zero to **"Hello, LLM"** in one import.
+One interface for OpenAI, Anthropic, and Gemini.
+Zero runtime dependencies, fully typed, and small enough to tweet about.

-## 1. Installation
+## Installation

 First things first, let's get this thing installed.
 Open your terminal and chant the sacred words: